 Her legacy is honored through a variety of capacities in the state.
 Since 2004, The Iowa ACLU has given the Louise Noun Award to honor individuals who have advanced the cause of civil liberties in the state.
 Past recipients include the former Iowa Supreme Court justices who ruled in favor of same-sex marriage, the plaintiffs in that case, Joe Enriquez Henry, State Director of the Iowa League of United Latin American Citizens (LULAC), prison reform advocates, and others.
 In 2017, the Des Moines’ Young Women’s Resource Center, which Noun co-founded in 1973, opened the Louise Noun Library in order to share Noun’s personal collection of books with future generations of young women.
 In 2018, the Des Moines Art Center curated an exhibit, “In the Spirit of Louise Noun.”
 This is just a sampling of the ways Noun is memorialized and honored throughout the state.

 The Louise Noun Chair in Women’s Studies was first held by Mary Lynn Broe, who served more as a program administrator than a full-time instructor from 1986-2002.
 After Broe’s departure from the College, the chair remained vacant for a decade.
 In 2012, then-Associate Professor Astrid Henry was installed as the second holder of this honor, and the chair was renamed the Louise R. Noun Professor of Gender, Women’s, and Sexuality Studies to reflect the changing nature of the discipline and program.
-In 2017, after a medical leave, Henry stepped down from her full time position at the college and no longer holds the chair.
-The GWSS Program hopes to fill the Noun Chair in the near future.
+In 2017, after a medical leave, Henry stepped down from her full-time position at the College.
+Professor Tamara Beauboeuf-Lafontant now holds the Noun Chair.